kornia/kornia/README.md

 </p>
 </div>

-**Kornia** is a differentiable computer vision library that provides a rich set of differentiable image processing and vision algorithms.
-Built on [PyTorch](https://pytorch.org),Kornia integrates seamlessly into existing AI workflows, allowing you to leverage powerful [batch transformations](), [auto-differentiation]() and [GPU acceleration]().
+**Kornia** is a differentiable computer vision library that provides a rich set of differentiable image processing and geometric vision algorithms.
+Built on top of [PyTorch](https://pytorch.org), Kornia integrates seamlessly into existing AI workflows, allowing you to leverage powerful [batch transformations](), [auto-differentiation]() and [GPU acceleration]().
 Whether you’re working on image transformations, augmentations, or AI-driven image processing, Kornia equips you with the tools you need to bring your ideas to life.

 ## Key Components
 1. **Differentiable Image Processing**<br>